deev/tahoe-lafs/docs/specifications/leasedb.rst

   corrupted.
 This is handled in the same way as upgrading from a previous version.

-- detect shares that have unexpectedly disappeared from backend storage.
+- detect shares that have unexpectedly disappeared from storage.
 The disappearance of a share is logged, and its entry and leases are removed from the leasedb.